 Comfort is key!
 Try different styles to find a smooth, rounded band or open design that won’t snag.
 Consider your budget, too.
 Platinum offers durability but costs more.
 Sterling silver is a beautiful and affordable option for daily wear.
 14k white gold and 14k rose gold are both excellent options for wedding rings and ring guards if you’re looking for a material that offers a perfect blend of durability and accessibility.

-Keep style in mind, as well.
+Keep style in mind as well.
 A classic solitaire deserves a simple guard, while a more elaborate ring can handle a detailed design.
 Choose a ring guard that complements both your style and your budget.
 You may also want to think about the other jewelry you wear regularly.
 Your ring guard should complement the necklace or pendant you wear most often to ensure a cohesive look.

 Final Thoughts